 Faith helped Brittany throughout her life.
 From a young age, Castro looked to her faith during good and difficult times.
 This allowed her to push through the harsh times she had faced with her family life and school life.
 When she was in the 3rd grade her family moved to Laveen, which at the time, was a big change for her.

-In high school at Caesar Chavez, Brittany heard about an early college program at South Mountain Community College.
+In high school at Betty H. Fairfax, Brittany heard about an early college program at South Mountain Community College.
 At the time she was a Junior in high school, but she was able to create a family within this program called the ACE program.
 She was able to get through hard times while in this program, but was also able to work on getting through her education.
 After graduating high school, her father wanted her to start getting a job if she wanted to continue her educational path at SMCC.
 So, Brittany applied for a part time job at the SMCC bookstore.
 She worked there from the Fall of 2011 until 2014.
-After leaving her job at the bookstore, she ended up getting a job as a part-time work study, then later on applied to become a full-time work study in the year of September 2017.
+After leaving her job at the bookstore, she ended up getting a job as a part-time work study, then later on applied to join SMCC ACE in a full-time capacity in September 2017.

-Brittany credits the ACE program, and her faith, with helping her through her adolescent struggles.
+Brittany credits the ACE program and her faith in her self with helping her through her adolescent struggles.
 In high school, she developed an eating disorder, and found caring for herself during high school difficult.
 Though she was proud of her family and their achievements, she knew that, as a first generation college student, she was very much on her own when it came to navigating higher education.

 Insert Metadata table